Intraamniotic infection increases the risk of problems in the woman and in the fetus.

 If women have preterm premature rupture of the membranes, doctors do pelvic examinations only if necessary.

-Doctors usually also give these women antibiotics intravenously or by mouth to help the pregnancy last longer and reduce the risk of problems in the fetus.
+Doctors usually also give these women antibiotics intravenously and by mouth to help the pregnancy last longer and reduce the risk of problems in the fetus.

 Drugs to lower body temperature

-Women with an intra-amniotic infection are given antibiotics intravenously.
-They are also given drugs such as acetaminophen to lower body temperature.
+Women with an intraamniotic infection are given antibiotics intravenously.
+They are also given drugs (preferably acetaminophen before delivery) to lower body temperature.

 Delivery should not be delayed once the diagnosis is made.